vakser/MedGuide/README.md

 drugs is measured in abstract units.

 - A user with role 'Pharmacist' has access to the list of prescriptions and can dispense prescribed medications from the storage if they are in stock and have sufficient amount.
-Besides that, 'Pharmacist' user can add new medications in the storage, increase amount of medications in the storage, delete medications from the storage.
+Besides that, 'Pharmacist' user can add new medications to the storage, increase amount of medications in the storage, delete medications from the storage.
 During dispensation of a medication 'Pharmacist' can choose one from the list of equivalents in storage with sufficient amount.
-For the sake of simplicity, it is assumed that 1 unit of a medication corresponds to 1 unit of other medication with the same active ingredient.
+For the sake of simplicity, it is assumed that 1 unit of a medication is equal to 1 unit of other medication with the same active ingredient.

 - A user with role 'Admin' has access to all endpoints that 'Physician' and 'Pharmacist' users have.
 Besides that,